 We invite workshop presentations addressing linguistic dominance and inequalities in different arenas, and between different linguistic codes, focusing primarily on the following themes:

-- Circassian language.
-The role of language in contemporary Circassian revival
+- The role of language in widening participation to higher education

-Please, submit an abstract of no more than 400 words (word count not including references) by email to firstname.lastname@example.org.
-Include a title, authors, affiliations and contact email addresses and submit the abstract both as a Word document (Unicode fonts) and a pdf file.
-Language: English.
+Please submit an abstract of no more than 400 words (word count not including references) by email to firstname.lastname@example.org.
+Please include a title, authors, affiliations and contact email addresses.
+No conference fee is charged for participation.

 Abstracts will be reviewed by the organizing committee.

 Deadline for registration: October 30th